-7g Describe any other method you intend to use to dispose of liquid organic or solid waste
+7f Describe any other method you intend to use to dispose of liquid organic or solid waste.
+Attach your description and radiological assessment

-Attach your description and radiological assessment.
-The radiological assessment should cover the same points as the guidance in section 6.
+The radiological assessment should cover the same points as the guidance above.

 Disposal of very low-level waste